arangodb/docs/3.11/graphs-smart-graphs-getting-started.md

    - For **Orphan collections**, insert a list of vertex collections that are part of the graph but not used in any edge definition.
 6. Click **Create**.
-7. Open the graph and use the functions of the Graph Viewer to visually interact with the graph and manage the graph data.
+7. Click the card of the newly created graph and use the functions of the Graph Viewer to visually interact with the graph and manage the graph data.

 ![Create SmartGraph](images/Create-SmartGraph.png)

-## Create a SmartGraph using *arangosh*
+## Create a SmartGraph using _arangosh_

 In contrast to General Graphs we have to add more options when creating the SmartGraph.
 The two options `smartGraphAttribute` and `numberOfShards` are